Shtever/Bootstrap-Portfolio/README.md

 This is an assignment in which we are tasked with implementing various Bootstrap elements into our portfolios, as well as creating a responsive layout using grids (rows & columns).
 This was done with no media queries in the stylesheets.

+The layout of the pages is based off of the standard '12-column' spacing, and the items on the pages were adjusted to consider viewing the site on various devices.